Shop by Room ➜ Living Room ➜ Couches

 What is natural latex?

 Natural latex is the same thing as natural rubber.
 It comes from the Hevea brasiliensis tree.
 It is a milky white liquid that can be baked to form a springy, foam-like substance.
 There are two types, depending on how it is processed— Dunlop and Talalay.
-Read about the difference here.
+Read about the difference in my guide to foam, here.
 FYI, natural rubber latex is often confused with synthetic (human-made) latex, which is made of the chemical mixture styrene-butadiene— but they’re obviously very different!

 Does latex last as long as foam?